Watermelon Blueberry Salad with Feta

 The easiest way to cut a watermelon is to slice it into inch thick circles.
 Start slicing each circle in half.
 You can then slice each half into triangles.
 If you want to dice it, slice the circles into long sticks.
 Cut off the skin and dice into cubes the size you’d like them to be.

-What you need to make this Watermelon Blueberry Salad with Feta:
+Storing Watermelon Blueberry Salad with Feta:

 Did you like this Watermelon Blueberry Salad with Feta?
 You may also like these other refreshing summer recipes: